Let-s-Do-Collection/Beachparty/readme.md

 - **New Collectibles & Trinkets**: Trunks, bikinis, sunglasses, and more to collect!
 Many items come with bonuses to make beach life even better.
-- **Decorative Blocks**: Beach chairs in various styles, tables, a Tiki bar, and more!
+- **Decorative Blocks**: Beach chairs in various styles, tables, a palm bar, and more!
 Perfect for building with bamboo.
 - **Ice Cream & Popsicles**: Refreshing treats to craft and enjoy.
 - **Radio**: Now works seamlessly without disconnecting everyone.
 We promise!